How to understand your business energy bills and work out what the charges mean

 There are a number of different methods of payment (listed on your bill), including:

-• Direct Debit - Direct debit is the most common method of payment for business energy customers as it’s not only the most convenient, but some suppliers will also offer a discount for paying this way.
+- Direct Debit - Direct debit is often the most convenient way to pay as the money is taken directly from your account.
+This means you'll never miss a payment (so long as there's enough money in your account to pay the bill).
+Some suppliers will also offer a discount for paying this way.
 If you pay by a fixed direct debit, it’s important to keep an eye on how much energy you are using.
 It may not cover the extra energy that your business may use throughout the colder winter months.
 It’s recommended that you review your direct debit amount at least once a year to ensure that it is still sufficient to cover your energy usage – failing to do so can leave your account in credit, or debt.

 Picking the right payment method for you can be as much about keeping costs down as it is about the convenience that certain methods can offer busy business owners.
-If you feel another method of payment may suit your business needs better, you should contact your supplier.
+Contact your supplier if you feel another payment method may suit your business needs better.

 What is an average business energy bill?